PHP2560-Statistical-Programming-R/shiny-app-little-games/README.md

-3. Click any game to play a specific game.
+3. Click tab to play a specific game.

 !["how to use"](www/2.png?raw=true)